-Kathua rape and murder case: Special court to pronounce verdict today
+Kathua rape and murder case: Six accused convicted, one let off; sentencing soon

-Pathankot, June 10: The verdict in the case of rape and murder of an eight-year-old nomadic girl in Kathua in Jammu and Kashmir will be delivered by a special court in Pathankot today.
+Pathankot, June 10: Six of the seven accused in the rape-and-murder case of an eight-year-old nomadic girl in Jammu and Kashmir's Kathua were convicted by a special court in Pathankot today.
+The quantum of sentence in the case against the six convicted people will be announced at 4 pm.

+The accused including mastermind Sanjhi Ram, special police officer Deepak Khajuria, Surender Verma, Tilak Raj, and Anand Dutta.
+Only Sanjhi Ram's son Vishal has been speared.
+Vishal is said to have been giving an exam in Uttar Pradesh's Meerut district and was able to produce alibi for the same.

 The case - involving the kidnapping, rape and murder of the victim last January - had triggered allegations of a spike in crimes across the country.